AdNarayan07/Immutable-Passport-Integration/README.md

 1. Go to https://hub.immutable.com/
 2. Click "Login Using Password", a popup should open.
-3. Login (or Create Passport if you haven't already) using your preffered method.
+3. Login (or Create Passport if you haven't already) using your preferred method.
 4. Click on "Add Project", Enter your project name, choose "Immutable zkEVM" in rollup and click "Create".
 The project should be created.
 5. In "Create Environment" dialog enter the name for your environment, select Testnet and click "Create".
 6. Inside your environment, in passport tab, create a passport client: